Ziinc/phoenix_ts_interface/README.md

 | include       | Regex  | nil              | Will include only routes matching this regex     |
 | exclude       | Regex  | nil              | Will include only routes not matching this regex |

-Configurations should be added to the key `:tsinterface` in your application.
+Configurations should be added to the key `:ts_interface` in your application.

 ```elixir
 config :my_app, :ts_interface,